2025-2026 Academic Catalog

 Originality of Work

 Students must submit their own work.
 Where other sources are used in a student submission, they are to be clearly identified and referenced.
 The university considers plagiarism and similar acts of falsification to be a serious matter that may result in suspension or expulsion.
-Information on codes of conduct and grievance procedures are available from the university’s Office of Community Standards and Wellness.
+Information on codes of conduct and grievance procedures are available from the university’s Office of Student Conduct and Community Standards.

 Retention of Student Work

 The College of Architecture and Planning may, with a student’s written permission, retain student work submitted in fulfillment of class requirements for a period of time.
-This retained work is normally used to provide accrediting agencies with tangible evidence of performance, to serve as additional visual aid material in presentations to other students and to contribute to possible educational exhibits requested by the university community and the general public.
+This retained work is normally used to provide accrediting agencies with tangible evidence of performance, to serve as additional visual aid material in presentations to other students and to contribute to possible educational exhibits requested by or held for the benefit of the university community and the general public.